Frequently Asked Questions

 Why choose CSES at the U of A?

-The Dale Bumpers College of Agricultural, Food, and Life Sciences' Department of Crop, Soil, and Environmental Sciences offers nationally competitive undergraduate and graduate degree programs and study-abroad opportunities that are designed to prepare knowledgeable students that are capable of contributing to society in many possible ways.
+The Dale Bumpers College of Agricultural, Food, and Life Sciences' Department of Crop, Soil, and Environmental Sciences offers nationally competitive undergraduate and graduate degree programs, and study-abroad opportunities designed to prepare knowledgeable students that are capable of contributing to society in many possible ways.

 What can CSES do for you?

 Our undergraduate programs are significantly increasing the number of undergraduate and graduate opportunities that allow for graduates to be highly competitive in the job market.
 Other minors are Crop Biotechnology, Pest Management and Wildlife Habitat.